 They spent money on sponsored search ads and put up consumer-friendly specialized content.
 They also built a solid e-commerce infrastructure and optimized their site to attract more customers.

 Patanjali has had great success expanding its customer base through online means.
-The website is well-organized and provides a plethora of data regarding the company’s wares.
+The website is well-organized and provides many data regarding the company’s wares.
 In addition, there are video guides on the site that explain how to operate the tools.

 After that, they started advertising on social media sites like Facebook, Twitter, and Instagram.
 PatanjaliAyurvedad could spread its name far and wide by employing these methods.